dpsmith/linux/Documentation/security/launch-integrity/secure_launch_overview.rst

 The first use case that the TrenchBoot project focused on was the ability for the Linux kernel to be started by a dynamic launch, in particular as part of an early launch sequence.
-In this case the dynamic launch will be initiated by any boot loader with associated support added to it, for example the first targeted boot loader in this case was GRUB2.
-An integral part of establishing a measurement-based launch integrity involves measuring everything that is intended to be executed (kernel image, initrd, etc) and everything that will configure that kernel to execute (command line, boot params, etc).
+In this case, the dynamic launch will be initiated by any bootloader with associated support added to it, for example the first targeted bootloader in this case was GRUB2.
+An integral part of establishing a measurement-based launch integrity involves measuring everything that is intended to be executed (kernel image, initrd, etc.) and everything that will configure that kernel to execute (command line, boot params, etc.).
 Then storing those measurements in a protected manner.
 Both the Intel and AMD dynamic launch implementations leverage the Trusted Platform Module (TPM) to store those measurements.
 The TPM itself has been designed such that a dynamic launch unlocks a specific set of Platform Configuration Registers (PCR) for holding measurement taken during the dynamic launch.
 These are referred to as the DRTM PCRs, PCRs 17-22.
 Further details on this process can be found in the documentation for the GETSEC instruction provided by Intel's TXT and the SKINIT instruction provided by AMD's AMD-V. The documentation on these technologies can be readily found online; see the `Resources`_ section below for references.

 .. note::
-    Currently only Intel TXT is supported in this first release of the Secure Launch feature.
+    Currently, only Intel TXT is supported in this first release of the Secure Launch feature.
 AMD/Hygon SKINIT and Arm support will be added in a subsequent release.

 To enable the kernel to be launched by GETSEC a stub, the Secure Launch stub, must be built into the setup section of the compressed kernel to handle the specific state that the dynamic launch process leaves the BSP.
-Also the Secure Launch stub must measure everything that is going to be used as early as possible.
+Also, the Secure Launch stub must measure everything that is going to be used as early as possible.
 This stub code and subsequent code must also deal with the specific state that the dynamic launch leaves the APs as well.